 We also have a range of barrel bags for sale starting from € 50 nett per bag.

-All our tours require a certain level of participation from all group members.
+All our tours require participation from all group members.
 This entails assisting with the food preparation, washing of dishes and keeping the truck clean.

 Please keep in mind that flexibility and an open mind will greatly contribute to an enjoyable safari.